-- 5.3.
-Designated Biologist Authority.
-To ensure compliance with the Conditions of Approval of this ITP, the Designated Biologist(s) shall have authority to immediately stop any activity that does not comply with this ITP, and/or to order any reasonable measure to avoid the unauthorized take of an individual of the Covered Species. - 54 Education Program.
-Permittee shall conduct an education program for all persons employed or otherwise working in the Project Area before performing any work.
-The program shall consist of a presentation from the Designated Biologist that includes a discussion of the biology and general behavior of the Covered Species, information about the distribution and habitat needs of the Covered Species, sensitivity of the Covered Species to human activities, its status pursuant to CESA including legal protection, recovery efforts, penalties for violations and Project-specific protective measures described in this ITP.
-Permittee shall provide interpretation for non-English speaking workers, and the same instruction shall be provided to any new workers before they are authorized to perform work in the Project Area.
-Permittee shall prepare and distribute wallet-sized cards or a fact sheet handout containing this information for workers to carry in the Project Area.
+- 5.4.
+Designated Biologist and Designated Monitor Authority.
+To ensure compliance with the Conditions of Approval of this ITP, the Designated Biologist(s) and Designated Monitor(s) shall have authority to immediately stop any activity that does not comply with this ITP, and/or to order any reasonable measure to avoid the unauthorized take of an individual of the Covered Species. - 5.5.
+Education Program.
+Permittees shall conduct an education program for all persons employed or otherwise working in the Project Area before performing any work.
+The program shall consist of a presentation from the Designated Biologist that includes a discussion of the biology and general behavior of the Covered Species, information about the distribution and habitat needs of the Covered Species, sensitivity of the Covered Species to human activities, its status pursuant to CESA including legal protection, recovery efforts, penalties for violations and Projectspecific protective measures described in this ITP.
+Permittees shall provide interpretation for non-English speaking workers, and the same instruction shall be provided to any new workers before they are authorized to perform work in the Project Area.
+Permittees shall prepare and distribute wallet-sized cards or a fact sheet handout containing this information for workers to carry in the Project Area.
 Upon completion of the program, employees shall sign a form stating they attended the program and understand all protection measures.
-This training shall be repeated at least once annually for long-term and/or permanent employees that will be conducting work in the Project Area. - 5.5.
-Construction Monitoring Notebook.
-The Designated Biologist shall maintain a construction-monitoring notebook on-site for the life of the Project, which shall include a copy of this ITP with attachments and a list of signatures of all personnel who have successfully completed the education program.
-Permittee shall ensure a copy of the construction-monitoring notebook is available for review at the Project site upon request by CDFW. - 5.6.
-Trash Abatement.
-Permittee shall initiate a trash abatement program before starting Covered Activities and shall continue the program for the duration of the Project.
-Permittee shall ensure that trash and food items are contained in animal-proof containers and removed at least once a week to avoid attracting opportunistic predators such as ravens, coyotes, and feral dogs.
+This training shall be repeated at least once annually for long-term and/or permanent employees that will be conducting work in the Project Area.